Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Background

 The background is used throughout all sections of the site to provide consistency.
-The background is an image of a large collage of movie posters which was chosen to help to convey the theme of the quiz to the user.
+The background is an image of a large collage of movie posters.
+It was chosen to help to convey the theme of the quiz to the user in a visual way.
 The original image was too bright for a background image so a white linear gradient was added to fade the colours slightly to make them less distracting to the user.

 [Back to top](<#contents>)

 * ### Border

 Another element reused throughout the site is the border top and bottom.
-These borders are images of multi-coloured film tape.
-They were chosen to further convey the theme of the site to the user in a visual way.
+These borders are images of multi-coloured film reel tapes.
+They were chosen to further convey the theme of the site to the user.
 The borders are colourful and help to draw the users eyes into the middle of the screen.
-The borders were just added to the top and bottom of the main section so as not to be too distracting.
 The design is simple yet visually appealing.

 ![Border](assets/images/readme-images/border.png)